 6. The invited reviewers may be members of the Editorial Board or any other highly qualified experts from IWL RAS and other institutions.
 All reviewers are recognized experts on the subject of peer-reviewed materials and have within the last three years publications on the subject of the peer-reviewed article.
 Reviewers must follow the principles of Publishing Ethics accepted by the journal.

-11. The reviewing process shall not take longer than three months.
+13. The reviewing process shall not take longer than six months.